-Bert currently serves as co-chair of Housing and Economic Development Council of the Boston Chapter of the Urban Land Institute (ULI).
-He has also served on the Education Committee and Board of the Real Estate Finance Association (REFA), the MGL Chapter 40B Task Force of the Citizens' Housing and Planning Association (CHAPA), and as an Officer of St. Ann’s Episcopal Church, Kennebunkport, ME.
+Bert has served on the Education Committee, Membership Committee, and Board of Directors of the Real Estate Finance Association (REFA).
+He has also served as co-chair of the Housing and Economic Development Council of the Boston Chapter of the Urban Land Institute (ULI).
+He has served on the MGL Chapter 40B Task Force of the Citizens' Housing and Planning Association (CHAPA), the Hingham Lincoln School elderly apartments Board of Directors, and as an Officer of St. Ann’s Episcopal Church, Kennebunkport, ME.
 Mr. Rodiger has a Master’s degree of City and Regional Planning from Boston University, and a Bachelor of Arts degree from Boston University.

 Peter Lewis joined Schochet Property Management in November 2006 as Vice President of Property Management and currently serves as its Executive Vice President.
 Mr. Lewis has over thirty years of experience in the affordable housing industry, having begun his career as a site manager.
 His broad experience includes regional management of portfolios as large as 1,500 units as well as responsibility for regulatory compliance for a portfolio of over 3,000 units.
 Mr. Lewis has worked in virtually all segments of the affordable housing industry, including stints with a non-profit and a state housing finance agency, where he was responsible for ensuring the adequacy of the physical and financial condition of approximately 22,000 units administered by the Rhode Island Housing & Mortgage Finance Corporation.
 In addition, Mr. Lewis has worked in the market rate housing arena as a regional manager for both market rate rental properties as well as condo associations.

 He also holds the Specialist in Housing Credit Management® (SHCM®) certification developed by NAHMA especially for management professionals involved with properties developed and operated under the Low-Income Housing Tax Credit (LIHTC) program as well as his NAHP-e® which is the only professional certification dedicated solely to recognizing and promoting achievement of the highest possible standards in affordable housing management.